 Prior to The MHT Companies, he served in leadership positions at the Federal Deposit Insurance Corporation, the U.S. House of Representatives Office of the Majority Whip, Maryland State Retirement and Pension System, and Johns Hopkins University & Medicine.

 Henri' helps clients build and develop diverse, equitable, and inclusive organizations.
 He combines his knowledge of people, policy, and process to counsel educational institutions, Fortune 500 companies, hospital and medical centers, and national non-profits.

-Previously, Henri' served as an advisor to a private equity firm where he provided capital to entrepreneurs and small businesses.
-As the associate director of community affairs at Johns Hopkins Hospital, he strengthened Johns Hopkins relationship with the community by expanding programs across minority business contracting, neighborhood outreach, staff diversity, and volunteer engagement.
-At the State of Maryland as the Deputy Director of External Affairs, Henri' helped manage $36 billion in assets and secured the retirement benefits of active and former state employees, teachers, state police, judges, and law enforcement members.
+Previously, Dr. Thompson served as an advisor to a private equity firm where he provided capital to entrepreneurs and small businesses.
+As the associate director of community affairs at Johns Hopkins University & Medicine, he led Johns Hopkins $1.6 billion economic development plan in the community by strengthening programs across education, minority business contracting, neighborhood outreach, staff diversity, and volunteer engagement.
+At the Maryland State Retirement and Pension System, he helped manage $36 billion in assets and secured the retirement benefits of active and former state employees, teachers, state police, judges, and law enforcement members.

-On Wall Street at the Federal Deposit Insurance Corporation, Henri' helped maintain the stability of the nation's banking system.
-In the classroom, he increased students test scores, narrowed the racial academic achievement gap, and encouraged more students of color to pursue careers in science, technology, engineering, and mathematics.
+On Wall Street at the Federal Deposit Insurance Corporation, he helped maintain the stability of the nation's banking system.
+In the classroom, he increased students test scores, narrowed the racial academic achievement gap, and encouraged more students to pursue careers in science, technology, engineering, and mathematics.